Why Clothing Sizes Mean Nothing

 In order to overcome sizing insanity, women should find clothing lines that work for their shape.
 Bettyann Glasser, CSW, psychotherapist, says that for almost every woman, there are typically “three stores out there that can attend to you and will consistently have your sizing.”
 Trying to fit a Talbot’s body into Bebe clothing can lead to self-sabotage.
 “Psychologically, it’s so defeating for women who already feel self-conscious about weight,” Glasser says.

-Von Furstenberg agrees: “There are so many stores that are appropriate for bigger sizes and that cater to all body types.
-You have to find the clothing that fits well and then [embrace it].”
+Von Furstenberg agrees: “There are so many stores that cater to all body types.
+You have to find the clothing that fits well and then embrace it.”